anttisalonen/progbook/rst/sud3.rst

          return 0;
     }

-In other words, we need the Puzzle class constructor to receive an std::vector<int> as input.
+We see here how the Puzzle class constructor shall receive an std::vector<int> as input.
 Each element in the vector should either be a number between 1 or 9, denoting a pre-filled cell, or something else (like 0) to denote a clear cell.
 We should also have a function "parse_string" to turn the string to an int vector.

 As a skeleton, let's put something together that also introduces character-to-integer conversions in C++, exceptions and reference parameters.